 Staying within the law

 Belarus doesn't recognise dual nationality.
 Belarusian law requires citizens to enter Belarus on a Belarusian passport.
-Under Belarusian law, children born to at least one Belarusian parent, whether they were born overseas or in Belarus, are considered Belarusian citizens until they are 14 years of age.
+Under Belarusian law, children born to at least one Belarusian parent, whether they were born overseas or in Belarus, are considered Belarusian citizens.

 Australian citizens entering Belarus with a Belarusian passport will be treated as Belarusian citizens by local authorities.
 This may limit the Australian government's ability to provide consular assistance to Australian-Belarusian dual nationals.